hugoledoux/simplaz/README.md

 A simple Python package to read LAZ files (LAS too).
 Basically it's a wrapper around [Rust las](https://docs.rs/las) and it exposes the most useful methods.

-Only reading at this moment, writing is for later.
+Only reading at this moment; writing is for later.

 Installation